shinyangdevelop/Security-Manager-Paul/README.md

 ## 2. How to invite this bot

 You can invite this bot by going into [release](https://github.com/shinyangdevelop/Security-Manager-Paul/releases), and pressing the link(You will be only able to invite the latest version).
-And send dm to 'shinyangdevelop#4700' with your guild id.
 Then, there will be Security-Manager-Paul bot.
 This bot requires the Administrator permission, in order to work properly.

 ## 3. How to run this bot in your own server